-It’s all about quality and it all about its proprietor and sole employee, Mauricio Zubirats.
-He is a trained chef with an impressive curriculum in Mexico and beyond, especially Japan where he lived and worked at the much lauded kaiseki restaurant Ryugin—Japanese aesthetic imbues all aspects of the shop.
+It’s all about quality and its proprietor and sole employee, Mauricio Zubirats.
+He is a trained chef with an impressive curriculum in Mexico and beyond, especially Japan where he lived and worked at the much lauded kaiseki restaurant Ryugin; Japanese aesthetic imbues all aspects of the shop.

 Sinaloa 188, Colonia Roma Norte, see map.

 Open Monday – Saturday 7:30 a.m. to 7:30 p.m.